 To create a custom Start Page by using the Start Page project template

-In the left pane, under Installed Templates, expand the Other Project Types node, and then click Extensibility.
+In the left pane of the New Project dialog box, under Installed Templates, expand the Other Project Types node, and then click Extensibility.

 In the middle pane, click Custom Start Page, and then name your project and click OK.